 Unaccompanied tours are shorter assignments for only the service member, due to it being a place that the military doesn’t feel is safe for dependents or having limited resources for families.
 Some families will choose to go without command sponsorship to some locations anyway, but keep in mind you may not have access to military facilities or services.
 You may also need a visa to live in the host country and will have to foot the bill for any moving costs for dependents.
 Sponsors may also not be eligible for COLA (Cost of Living Allowance) or OHA (Overseas Housing Allowance) for their families.
 Still, some dependents feel that the travel experience is worth all the hassle!

-For some specifics about command-sponsored vs. non-command sponsored assignments, see this example of benefits offered on a common vs. non-command sponsored tour in Korea.
+For some specifics about command-sponsored vs. non-command sponsored assignments, see this example of benefits offered on a command vs. non-command sponsored tour in Korea.

 Make contact with your overseas sponsor.